storj/briskitall/test/e2e/README.md

 This directory contains helper scripts used to test brisk-it-all against a "real" test network.
 Geth developer mode is fine for unit-testing but unfortunately does not support using an external signer (via --signer).
-This means we cannot use Geth developer mode to teste against clef-managed accounts.
+This means we cannot use Geth developer mode to test against clef-managed accounts.

 ## Prerequisites